Brightify/Fetcher/README.md

 }
 ```

 `verify` is called by `ResponseVerifierEnhancer` (registered by default). `ResponseVerifierEnhancer` takes all instances of `ResponseVerifier` and calls `verify` method.
-The first non nil result, is used to modify the response by `Response.flatMap`.
-It only does something if `Response.result` is success.
+The first non-nil result, is used to modify the response by `Response.flatMap`.
+It only performs an action if `Response.result` is success.

-`StatusCodeResponseVerifier` is preimplemented `ResponseVerifier` that compares status code of response with codes from `init`.
+`StatusCodeResponseVerifier` is a preimplemented `ResponseVerifier` that compares status code of response with codes from `init`.
 If match is not found then it returns `.invalidStatusCode`, nil otherwise.

 ### InputEncoding

-`InputEncoding` is a marker protocol which says how the data should be encoded to `Request` and how decoded from `Response`.
-Each `Endpoint` has default encoding based on the method it uses (`GET` encodes data to the url, `POST` to the request body atc.) but this can be changed by passing different encoding in its `init` (see [Endpoint](#endpoint)).
+`InputEncoding` is a marker protocol which says how the data should be encoded to `Request` and decoded from `Response`.
+Each `Endpoint` has default encoding based on the method it uses (`GET` encodes data to the URL, `POST` to the request body atc.) but this can be changed by passing different encoding in its `init` (see [Endpoint](#endpoint)).

 #### InputEncodingWithEncoder